YomikoR/VapourSynth-ICCConvert/README.md

   It's strongly recommended to manually specify the ICC profile for production purpose.

 - `soft_proofing` is the flag for soft proofing.
-Default on.
-Disable to apply simple conversion, otherwise it further takes a backward step for the proofing.
+When enabled, it takes an additional backward step for the proofing.
+Otherwise simple conversion is applied.

-  If the device class of the input profile is input (scnr) only, then `soft_proofing` is automatically disabled, without reporting an error.

 [Here](https://sourceforge.net/p/lcms/mailman/message/36783703/) is a brief introduction about how Little CMS handles it.

+  Soft proofing requires both profiles are of display (`mntr`) device class.
+When such condition is not met, `soft_proofing` is automatically disabled, without reporting an error.

  - `simulation_intent` and `display_intent` are corresponding to the ICC rendering intents for simulation and for display, respectively, see [this link](https://helpx.adobe.com/photoshop-elements/kb/color-management-settings-best-print.html#main-pars_header_1).
 Possible options are
    - "perceptual" for Perceptual (default for display)